Lamaro25/Customdesignsla-site/content/index.md

   </p>

   <p>
     Custom Design’s LA is more than jewelry.
 It is craftsmanship, story, and legacy woven into every piece.
-Thank you for being a part of this journey, Del Rio, and welcome to the rest of the world.
+Thank you for being a part of this journey, Del Rio — and welcome to the rest of the world.
   </p>
 </main>